rostam/GraphTea/README.md

 note that you should have [appache ant](http://ant.apache.org/) installed.

+##write a graph algorithm
+go change this file:

 ##what can you do with graphlab

 * draw your graph with mouse or using predefined graphs (under graph > generate), like trees, complete graphs, stars, generalized peterson and ...